 The preferred alignment is designed to provide a safe stopping distance for vehicles, as calculated using the AASHTO Green Book.
-AASHTO Table 3-1 specifies a stopping sight distance of 250' on level roadways for 35 mph.
-For a downgrade of 6.5%, the maximum grade used for the new roadway design, the stopping sight distance is 274 ft. (inferred from AASHTO Table 3-2).
-Sight distance was evaluated at the single horizontal curve in the new roadway and considered the cut slope on the inside of the curve.
-The horizontal geometry of both the Phase 1 and final build-out condition provide sight distances greater than 274 ft., unobstructed by roadway geometry or the side slope.
-The 274 ft. sight line will cross the planter strip (where installed), where street trees and appurtenances will be located.
-These obstacles, however, will be managed by tree location, selection, and maintenance (limbing).
+AASHTO Table 3-1 specifies a stopping sight distance of 250 ft. on level roadways for 35 mph.
+For a downgrade of 6.75%, the maximum grade used for the new roadway design, the stopping sight distance is 275 ft. (inferred from AASHTO Table 3-2).
+Sight distance was evaluated at the horizontal curves in the new roadway and considered the cut slope on the inside of the curve.
+The horizontal geometry of both the Phase 1 and final build-out condition provide sight distances greater than 275 ft., unobstructed by roadway geometry or the side slope.
+The 275 ft. sight line will cross the inside of curve, where the P.U.E., street trees (where proposed) and cut slopes are located.
+Profiles along sight lines were evaluated to ensure that the cut slopes will not block the required sight distance.
+Sight distance through street trees will be managed by tree location, selection, and maintenance (limbing).

-The Phase 1 preferred alignment has a single sag vertical curve.
+The Phase 1 preferred alignment has a sag vertical curve and a crest vertical curve.
 The sight distance for sag vertical curves is typically determined by the visibility provided by a vehicle's headlights, projecting 1-degree upward from a height of 2 ft.
 Calculated in this manner, the vertical curve has a sight distance of 250 ft.
-Vehicles entering the vertical curve from the SE begin on a downgrade of 6.5% and require a stopping sight distance of 274 ft.
-During the day, the sight distance will not be controlled by headlights and will exceed 274 ft.
+Vehicles entering the vertical curve from the SE begin on a downgrade of 6.75% and require a stopping sight distance of 275 ft.
+During the day, the sight distance will not be controlled by headlights and will exceed 275 ft.
 Street lights are being installed as part of the project, and will illuminate objects in the roadway.
 This will effectively extend the sight distance beyond the headlight distance at night.
-Therefore, the current vertical curve length of 615' is adequate to provide the required stopping sight distance with installation of street lights.
+Therefore, the sag vertical curve length of 625 ft. is adequate to provide the required stopping sight distance with installation of street lights.